 The 1921 Type 11 Square Penny has a unique design.

-A deeply etched portrait of George V, handsome antique toning and stunning mirror fields.
+Choice Uncirculated with a deeply etched portrait of George V, handsome antique toning and stunning mirror fields.